sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/service-daily-plan.md

 ## Daily Plan Service Settings

-For settings that shape the behavior of the Daily Plan Service refer to [Settings - Daily Plan](/settings-daily-plan).
+For settings of the Daily Plan Service see [Settings - Daily Plan](/settings-daily-plan).

 ## References